raeq/awschecker/README.md

 # AWS Checker #

+## Features
-# Checks a single account for AWS Certificate Transparency Logging enabled, and outputs a warning to the console.
+1. Checks all the certificates single account for AWS Certificate Transparency Logging enabled, and outputs a warning to the console.

 Outputs to std.out when it finds problematic certs.